Collin-Brock/Combat-Robotics/README.md

 <img src="https://github.com/Collin-Brock/Combat-Robotics/blob/main/assets/Dopamine%20Cad.PNG" alt="Final CAD" width="600" height="400">

 Putting together all I learned, I was aggressive in removing unnecessary features in the model tree and cognizant of every single geometry reference.
 Splitting the body into the two uprights and a main body section, I was able to cut the weight needed to make this robot compete!
 With about five days left until the competition, I quickly sliced and printed all the components on my Voron 2.4.
-When the part came in the day before competition, I finally got all the parts together and finished the build.
+When the part came in the day before the competition, I finally got all the parts together and finished the build.

+Some quick changes I made were adding a button head cap screw to the bottom of both uprights.
+This allowed me to cut down the uprights and use the button head screws as a slider on the floor.
+This gave me better, more consistent ground clearance.
+I also used a 3D Pen to fix damage during the competition.
+This worked wonderfully, and the "welds" were stronger than the printed material.
+I also added a small hole in the uprights for a weapon lock per competition rules.

 Version 3?